malabz/MSAvc/README.md

 ## Introduction

-﻿The precisive study of whole genome for every single individuals and cells has been made possible by the rapid development of sequencing technology.
-The demand for variation calling among individual whole genomes for prokaryotic and eukaryotic population studies would be sharply increased.
-Current tools are either time-consuming or less accurate and failed to handle eukaryotic genome-scale multiple sequence alignments. ﻿We present MSAvc, a C++ based program, which can efficiently extract variations including substitution, indel and replacement from FASTA and MAF files of multiple genome-scale sequence alignments.
-MSAvc allows users to set reference sequence for a ccurate variation extraction and filter variations based on position, alternate allele count and variation type.
-MSAvc is able to accurately extract variations from FASTA alignment of 3 million SARS-CoV-2 sequences and MAF alignment of 21 human whole genomes.
-It can be easily installed via Debian, Homebrew, Conda and Docker on MacOS, Linux, and Windows (32 and 64 bits) systems.
-MSAvc is open source code under the GNU General Public License version 3.
+In molecular epidemiology, the typical demand for variation calling of genome-scale multiple sequence alignment (MSA) has sharply increased.
+However, current tools are either difficult to interpret or omit the indels and fail to handle eukaryotic genome-scale MSA.
+MSAvc is a C++-based program that rapidly extracts the variations including substitution, indel and replacement from multi-FASTA (prokaryotic) and multi-MAF (eukaryotic) files of genome-scale MSA.
+It allows users to define reference sequences for accurate variation information and filter variations of interest.
+MSAvc can be easily installed via Anaconda and C++ released packages on macOS, Linux, and Windows systems and is available at https://github.com/malabz/msavc.

 ## Installation

 There are a few ways to install MSAvc.
-The simpliest way is using apt (Debian/Ubuntu) or Conda.
+The simpliest way is using Conda.
 If you encounter an issue when installing MASvc or encounter a bug please report it [here](https://github.com/malabz/msavc).
 * Linux/WSL - Ubuntu/Debian
 * OSX/Linux/WSL - using Bioconda
 * OSX/Linux/WSL - from source